 Atlanta, GA 30326

-The mission of the Baccalaureate of Science nursing program aligns with the mission and core values of Delaware State University as well as the College of Health and Behavioral Sciences.
-The nursing program provides exceptional educational opportunities for students of diverse backgrounds and prepares entry level nurses to practice competently and safely in a variety of health care settings, including preparation for future specialization and graduate study.
+The mission of the baccalaureate and master’s nursing programs align with the mission and core values of Delaware State University as well as the College of Health & Behavioral Sciences.
+The Bachelors and Masters level nursing programs provide exceptional educational opportunities for students of diverse backgrounds.
+The baccalaureate program prepares entry-level nurses to practice competently and safely in a variety of healthcare settings including preparation for future specialization and graduate study.
 The master’s program specializes in preparing graduates to be nursing leaders in their field.
 From a global perspective, the master’s program also fosters principles and practices that provide a framework for diverse relationships in nursing practice, research, and education.
-Baccalaureate and master’s prepared nursing graduates are prepared professionally to provide compassionate and culturally competent evidence-based health care to meet the current and future needs of individuals, families, and communities within the state of Delaware, the nation, and the international environment.
+Baccalaureate and master’s prepared nursing graduates are prepared professionally to provide compassionate and culturally competent evidence-based healthcare to meet the current and future needs of individuals, families, and communities within the state of Delaware, the nation, and the international environment.

 The Department of Nursing’s philosophy at Delaware State University is congruent with the College of Health and Behavioral Sciences as well as the University’s mission statement.
 The faculty will provide nursing education while promoting distinguished academic excellence, innovation, and world-class service to the graduates.
 Faculty are also committed to best practice within a learning environment that fosters mutual commitment, respect, integrity, and accountability among students, faculty, administration, and staff.

 The nursing philosophy encompasses the University’s core values as they relate to professional nursing education and professional practice.
 This includes: Excellence in nursing education and practice in the form of scholarship; outreach to others with an appreciation for diversity; an engaging community which fosters skills in the art and science of nursing; and the ability to demonstrate ethical reasoning and integrity which promotes patient advocacy and professionalism in an ever changing health care environment.